brianknight10/mostlyinvisible/content/now.md

 slug = ""
 +++

-_This is [a now page](https://nownownow.com/about), and if you have your own site, [you should make one](https://nownownow.com/about) too._
+_This is [a now page](https://nownownow.com/about).
+If you have your own site, [you should make one](https://nownownow.com/about) too._

 ## Projects

-The last few years have been tumultuous - COVID-19 and the pandemic, social change, job changes, family health struggles.
-I shelved a number of ideas and plans during that time and am finally beginning to make time to re-engage with professional and personal projects.
-I am a slow-thinker and scanner; my ideas will develop at their own pace.
+The last few years have been tumultuous - COVID-19, social changes, job changes, family health struggles.
+I shelved a number of plans during that time and am finally beginning to make time to re-engage with some personal projects.
+I am a slow-thinker and a scanner; my ideas will develop at their own pace.

 ## The Day Job

 I left [Kickstarter](https://www.kickstarter.com) in January to join [Ippon Technologies](https://en.ippon.tech) as their new Head of Cloud.
-I miss Kickstarter a lot, but I have a great opportunity to build a "business within a business" around cloud technology.
+I miss Kickstarter - a lot.
+But I now have an opportunity to build a "business within a business" around cloud technology.

 ## Reading!